thomasgardner/site-template-drupal/web/libraries/jquery.inputmask/README_numeric.md

 [#1288]: https://github.com/RobinHerbots/jquery.inputmask/issues/1288

+### roundingFN
+Set the fn for rounding the values when set.
+Default: Math.round

+Other examples:
+- Math.floor
+- fn(x) { /* do your own rounding logic */ return x; }

+### shortcuts:
+Default: {k: "000", m: "000000"}

+Define shortcuts.
+This will allow typing 1k => 1000, 2m => 2000000

+To disable just pass shortcuts: null as option

 ### inputType
 Indicates whether the value passed for initialization is text or a number

 Default: "text"

 ### Setting initial values